hauke96/hugo-theme-hamburg/README.md

     customCSS = ['hamburg.css']
     # Show this very user-friendly and absolutely not annoying GDPR notice at the bottom of the page
     ShowGDPRNotice = true
+	subtitle = "The great example site of the hugo-hamburg-theme"
+	# Since 0.57.0 there's the concept of "main sections".
+The files for the section "posts" are in "./content/posts/".
+	mainSections = ["posts"]

 [languages]
     [languages.en]